|

 }

-if they could not be obtainedIResource.setResourceAttributes(ResourceAttributes)
+getResourceAttributes in interface IResourcenull if they could not be obtainedIResource.setResourceAttributes(ResourceAttributes),

 ResourceAttributes

-public ResourceInfo getResourceInfo(boolean phantom, boolean mutable)
+public ResourceInfo getResourceInfo(boolean phantom,

-public java.lang.Object getSessionProperty(org.eclipse.core.runtime.QualifiedName key) throws org.eclipse.core.runtime.CoreException
+public java.lang.Object getSessionProperty(org.eclipse.core.runtime.QualifiedName key)

 IResource

-- if this method fails.
+org.eclipse.core.runtime.CoreException - if this method fails.
 Reasons include:

 IResource